Find-Friends-Team/find-friends-team/pikidex.md

 3. In compact mode: tap on icon of the group (first in a row) to expand this group. ![](images/pikidex-compact-tap-zone.webp)
 4. Double tap icon of the group to expand all groups.
 This will switch all your collection to the regular mode.

+## Known issues

+### App doesn't start on iOS 14.7.1.

+Reproduced on iPhone 8 and 11.

+Workaround: update iOS to 15 version, if possible.

+I am planning to fix issue, when I get crash logs.
+Currently, they are not available.

 ## Roadmap

 Here you can find features which we want to add to app in the (near) future: